MAST90106-90107-2022-Group31/MAST90106-90107-Industry-Project/README.md

 ## Expected Outcomes
 A research report easily modified to an article for a scientific journal.
+The final version of this report can be found under report/Report_Master_of_data_science_semester_2.pdf

 ## Host Information
 Host Organisation Name: Twins Research Centre of Epidemiology and Biostatistics UoM